-The season of Advent is a season of remembrance and anticipation leading up to the celebration of Christmas and the birth of Jesus Christ.
+The season of Advent is one of remembrance and anticipation leading up to the celebration of Christmas and the birth of Jesus Christ.
 Advent invites us to enter into the Christmas season with intention, marking the passage of time and pausing to reflect and give thanks.
 Participating in Advent can take several different forms, from the use of Advent candles to enjoying an Advent calendar.
 This is a calendar filled with treats, trinkets, or scripture.
 Each day, a number representing a day in December is opened and a new treat is revealed.
-This helps countdown the days to Christmas in a fun way that brings Christmas traditions into every day of December, allowing us to reflect upon many different aspects of the Nativity story.
+This helps countdown the days to Christmas eve in a fun way that brings Christmas traditions into every day of December, allowing us to reflect upon many different aspects of the Nativity story.

 There are two main ways of using an Advent calendar.
 Read on to learn about both and decide which is best for your needs.